EMP logo EMP logo

 where s is the estimated count of the target organism in the sample.

-2023 Conditions
+2024 Conditions

 Trends

-Calanoid Copepods
+Calanoid copepods

-Cyclopoid Copepods
+Cyclopoid copepods

 The increase in L. tetraspina abundance may be related to decreased predation due to the decline of Northern Anchovy in the upper SFE (Kimmerer 2006).
 In addition, the small size, high growth rate, and motionless behavior of L. tetraspina may decrease its vulnerability to predation in a region where most fish are visual predators (Bouley and Kimmerer 2006, Kimmerer 2006).
-The introduction of L. tetraspina is linked to P. forbesi distribution shifting out of the low-salinity zone of the estuary, as higher densities of L. tetraspina may sustain larger populations of the predatory A. sinensis, which also preys on P. forbesi nauplii (Kayfetz and Kimmerer 2017).
+The introduction of L. tetraspina is linked to P. forbesi distribution shifting upstream of the low-salinity zone of the estuary, as higher densities of L. tetraspina may sustain larger populations of the predatory A. sinensis, which also preys on P. forbesi nauplii (Kayfetz and Kimmerer 2017).

-Although Limnoithona spp. were the most abundant cyclopoids in 2023, their distributional patterns differed from previous years.
-From January through May cyclopoids were essentially absent from all regions of the estuary except Suisun and Grizzly Bays and San Pablo Bay (Figure 5) and abundances remained low in the South, Central, and North Delta regions throughout the year.
-Limnoithona spp. abundances increased in the Confluence, Suisun Marsh, and Suisun and Grizzly Bay regions starting in July (Figure 5) and monthly patterns were similar to those of P. forbesi in these regions.
-In previous years Limnoithona spp. have been virtually absent from San Pablo Bay, but were abundant in spring and summer in 2023, and declined starting in August with increasing abundance of the introduced Oithona davisae, typically the most abundant cyclopoid in this region (Figure 5).
+Limnoithona spp. were the most abundant cyclopoids in 2024, but their abundances were generally low from January through May in all regions of the estuary and remained low in the South, Central, and North Delta in comparison with other regions (Figure 5).
+Limnoithona spp. abundances increased in the Confluence, Suisun Marsh, and Suisun and Grizzly Bay regions starting in June or July and remained high through November (Figure 5).
+In previous years Limnoithona spp. have been virtually absent from San Pablo Bay, but were moderately abundant here in March and May 2024, then declined with increasing salinities, concurrent with increased abundance of the introduced Oithona davisae, typically the most abundant cyclopoid in this region (Figure 5).

 Cladocerans